Ernesto Tomasini

 Ernesto Tomasini (born 15 May 1968, in Palermo, Italy) is an Italian actor/singer/writer living in Britain.
 Best known for his more recent forays into contemporary music, he has also had a 35-year career on the stage.

 Early Performances

 Tomasini begun his career at 16 on the Italian comedy circuit.
-Throughout his teens he devised comedy sketches and sang songs in smoky clubs and small cabaret spaces in his home town of Palermo.
-On one instance he caused a riot by performing his "outrageous" show at a conservative political party's celebrations.
-As his acts became more sophisticated (with original songs co-written by himself) he moved up to exclusive clubs until he landed on the legitimate stage, appearing next to one of Italy's leading stars of the time, Duilio Del Prete, in the national premiere of Franz Xaver Kroetz's Death on Christmas Night.
-After this he performed in numerous theatre productions, never abandoning his first love: Cabaret (something he continues to do to this day).
+Soon afterwards he landed on the legitimate stage, appearing next to one of Italy's leading stars of the time, Duilio Del Prete, in the national premiere of Franz Xaver Kroetz's Death on Christmas Night.
+After this he performed in numerous theatre productions, never abandoning his first love: Cabaret, something he continues to do to this day.
 He was the support act for TV comedian Nino Frassica and performed on the televised (RAI 3) Premio Anna Magnani.
 For the Scuola di Cabaret TV show, he created comic characters that became household names and in 1990 he was awarded the prize for best comedy act from Sicily.